Phileosopher/commonplace/mind-feelings-fear.md

 Courage is [pushing](conflicts-inner.md) against fear to accomplish a [purpose](purpose.md).
 We find courage when we're trying to [preserve](safety.md) something we [love](people-love.md), but can also summon a lesser form of courage out of [social shame](mind-feelings-shame.md).

+APPLICATION: Since fear is a [feeling](mind-feelings.md), it's fundamentally comparative.
+Therefore, being gripped by fear can be easily resolved by addressing a much larger fear (e.g., of death), which makes the other fears trivial by comparison.

 We don't typically need much courage to counteract fear, and a few seconds of boldness at the right timing can change the [outcome](results.md) of a very significant [threat](safety.md).

+APPLICATION: One of the greatest forms of [hardship](hardship.md) we must endure is finding the courage to suffer.
+Feeling things that harm us is painful, but we are [responsible](meaning.md) for enduring it.

 Most people are more afraid than they appear.
 Ironically, they have a fear of expressing their fear as well, which stems from what would they imagine would happen if [others saw](image.md) their fear in its entirety.
 Within a [confrontational environment](people-conflicts.md), most fear can be made useful as [anger](mind-feelings-anger.md).

 Most [worthwhile endeavors](purpose.md) require us to face our fears.
 Over time, if we keep [succeeding](success-1_why.md), we will start noticing that the presence of our fear is also where we can gain the most success.
 Eventually, we'll start *looking* for things that scare us because those will create the most significant [results](results.md).

+APPLICATION: If you feel pain, you can dramatically cut down on its effects by either connecting it to hope in the future or completely disregarding the future altogether.

 On the other hand, if we keep *running* from things that scare us, we will likely fall into a trap of [addiction](addiction.md) somewhere along the way to cope with the feeling of failing and the [consequences](results.md) of cowardice.

+APPLICATION: We all must reconcile how to live our lives without fear, given how much death and pain we all invariably experience.
+Releasing the fear is a difficult lifelong process, but [is profoundly worth it](mind-feelings-happiness.md).

 ## Fear in groups